thinkst/canarytools-docs/docs/guide/getting-started.md

 Both of these can be obtained by navigating to `/settings` on your Console, and looking at the API section.

-`AUTH_TOKEN` will be hidden by default can can be viewed by clicking the 'eye' icon next to the key.
-Viewing the key has been deprecated and in the future will only be available during the initial creation of the API key.
+`AUTH_TOKEN` can be viewed by clicking the 'eye' icon next to the key.
+(In the future (when?), the auth_token will only be shown when it is created, so viewing after creation should be considered deprecated)

-The creation of multiple API key's is supported, both for `Admin` and `Read-Only` token types.
-Each API key will use a `Key ID` to help identify them in logs as they are used.

-A `Note` is also assigned to the API key during creation as a reminder to what the purpose of the key is.
+API keys are created with an `Admin` or `Read-Only` role, a `Key ID` to help identify them in logs, and a `Note` to remind you of it's purpose.
+These are fixed at creation.
+To change these, simply create a new API Key, rotate out the use of the old API Key, and delete the old API Key.
+You can create and use multiple API keys at any time.

 NOTE: If you had a console key generated before the `Read-Only` API key feature was released your `AUTH_TOKEN` will be migrated and assigned a note of `Default API Key` and a `Key ID` of `ffffffff`